learn-co-curriculum/javascript-fundamentals-overview/README.md

 - Move an element’s position on a web page in response to a browser action

 <p class='util--hide'>View <a href='https://learn.co/lessons/javascript-fundamentals-overview'>javascript fundamentals overview</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/javascript-fundamentals-overview'>What You'll Learn </a> on Learn.co and start learning to code for free.</p>